-4.2.
-Clustering Analysis of Simulation Data
+4.3.
+Clustering analysis of simulation data

 To obtain insights into the model's efficacy, similar clustering analysis methods as used on the empirical study data were applied to the simulation results.
-The k-means clustering analysis used all six performance measures (as in Section 3.2.6), each normalized on a [0, 1] scale, to identify distinct user groups (represented by particular combinations of input parameters in the simulation).
+Specifically, for every L-P Ratio setting, different settings for the other four parameters, i.e. 1260 (7 × 6 × 5 × 6) combinations, represent various user types.
+The k-means clustering analysis used all six performance measures (as in Section 3.2.6), each normalized on a [0-1] scale, to identify distinct user groups.

 This analysis pursued two goals.
 First, we questioned whether our model could accurately represent the types of users apparent from the empirical study.
-We therefore "hunted" for user categories corresponding to the three clusters identified in the empirical study data.
+We therefore 'hunted' for user categories corresponding to the three clusters identified in the empirical study data.
 Second, we hoped that analysing the parameter settings associated with individual clusters would help identify the factors related to these users' unique performance characteristics.
 This is similar to the demographic analysis in the empirical study.